-In 2004 we started an agricultural training program, which serves the educational needs of adolescent villagers of the surrounding area.
-It is funded primarily by Reach-Switzerland and has an enrollment of 45 students.
-The aim of this school is to train young people from the local community in agriculture – the ABC of Education.
+In 2004 Kibidula started the agricultural training program (Ag School), which aims to help vulnerable youth ages 14-22, by providing a safe environment where they can learn many important skills and gain an education academically, practically, and spiritually .
+This school is funded primarily by Reach-Switzerland and has a basic enrollment of 45 students.
 The training equips them with tools that will enable them to improve the local farming economy when they return to their home villages.

 Program outline at the present: